peterjmartinson/writing/StoneTelescope/20240624_EarthISM/draft.md

 How did the Earth get out?
 ==========================

+[FEATURE IMAGE: Opher_02.PNG]
+[CAPTION: Cartoon of the LRCC and its three-dimensional velocity (Opher et al. 2024)] [ALT: This is a 3D view of the LRCC, the gray blobs at the top.
+The red blobs to the right are the LxCC, and the dashed line represents a possible path the sun has taken.
+The gray dashed blobs are where the Sun had a 68% chance of passing through.
+The authors note that those blobs only take up 1.3% of the entire night sky.]

 A new paper has come out that concerns Earth's passage through the Local Bubble, [A possible direct exposure of the Earth to the cold dense interstellar medium 2–3 Myr ago](https://www.nature.com/articles/s41550-024-02279-8).
 Most recently I've reviewed evidence of supernova events that may have occurred 2-10 Myr near the Earth, as found in both [ocean sediments](https://stonetelescope.wordpress.com/2016/11/12/echoes-of-ancient-cataclysm-heard-through-ocean-rock/) and in [fossil magnetite](https://stonetelescope.wordpress.com/2016/11/20/echoes-of-ancient-cataclysm-heard-through-fossils/) made by ancient bacteria.
 One intriguing question is whether these events had anything to do with the transition from Pliocene to Pleistocene eras of Earth's history, which also happened around 2.6 Myr ago.

 This new paper investigates the theory that Earth passed through dense interstellar clouds around 2-3 million years ago, and how that would have affected both the Sun's heliosphere and the Earth's environment.
 The paper is called _A possible direct exposure of the Earth to the cold dense interstellar medium 2-3 Myr ago_, and it was composed by Merav Opher, Abraham Loeb, and J. E. G. Peek.

 I'll give a short summary of the theory they present, a description of some of their methods, and then a discussion of the significance of the paper.
 As usual, the abstract is down below.

+[IMAGE: Opher_01.png]
+[CAPTION: Zoom-in of the LxCCs as seen in 21 cm data from the GALFA-HI survey (Opher et al. 2024)] [ALT: This image shows the speed of neutral hydrogen atoms (21 cm spectral line).
+Red is $8 km s^{-1}$, green $8.7 km s^{-1}$, and blue $9.5 km s^{-1}$.
+The cold, dense clouds stand out in red-green on the left, and blue on the right.
+The view is roughly in between the constellations Gemini and Lynx]

 ## Main Idea